- Manhattan - I love you, and your food culture.

 If youre spending lunch or dinner around the theatres, Hells Kitchen has a million little spots to enjoy, but a few standouts must be noted.
 Thai food is one of my favorites, and here there are almost too many great options.
 Both Cha Long and Lumlum on 9th are absolutely incredible.
 Firey spice, sweet, sour, savory, the adjectives dont end.
 Truly fabulous dining experiences, both casual and relatively affordable.

 As we make our way south, one of my most memorable dining experiences last year came at Shukette.
 Female run by chef Ayesha Nurdjaja, this mediterreanean//middle eastern spot is exquisate.
 Its loud, always packed, and chefs famous charcoal grill sends wafting meaty smells through the dining room and out into the street.
 The depth of middle eastern spices, the deft touch of charcoal grilling lamb, chicken and beef done perfectly, all sitting alongside luscious dips and house made breads; this is a spot you want to sit down with friends and spend a few hours.
-When you do finally finish though, walk a few blocks south to Bathtub Gin and have one of the best cocktails in the city, and if your lucky catch a Burlesque show; nothing better than some sexy sophistication on a night out in Chelsea.
+When you do finally finish though, walk a few blocks south to Bathtub Gin and have one of the best cocktails in the city, and if you're lucky catch a Burlesque show; nothing better than some sexy sophistication on a night out in Chelsea.

 Heading further south into the West Village, the amount of fabulous food is overwhelming.
 Some places you absolutely must try are Red Paper clip, Jeju noodles (goodluck getting a res), Frevo, Loring Place, Lin & Daughter, Llama San; the list is endless.
 For a casual afternoon, look no further than Little Owl, a cozy nieghborhood eatery on a quaint street corner.
 Also happens to be located in the same building that was used in the popular show, Friends.
 The food is humble and rustic, all made from the freshest ingredients.
 Get a great salad and the gravy meatball sliders, simple perfection.

 If you’re looking for an Italian trattoria, the charm of wood chairs and tiled floors, the pastas and aperativo, one of the absolute best places in any of the five burrows is Via Carota.
-This famed casual spot on Grove St in Greenwich is as close as you get to Italy without hoping the pond.
+This famed while still casual spot on Grove St in Greenwich is as close as you get to Italy without hoping the pond.
 Tables are tight, the food is rich, and its worth every second you’ll wait for a table.
 If youre waiting though, and dying of hunger, head a block south to Bleaker Street Pizza and pick up a classic New York slice, cant go wrong here.

 One of my absolute favorite meals in the city to date was at SHMONE’, a Mediterranean restaurant with its roots stemming from Chef Eyal Shanis childhood growing up in Jerusalem.
 I think about this meal often, sometimes food is just magical.
 Flavor profiles, textures, combinations that are new and exciting, all brought together with a thread of familiarity.
 The menu changes often enough, but I will never forget this green pea and rice dish, sounds simple maybe even strange to rave about, but it was one of my favorite dishes all of 2024.
 The dynamic simplicity shows true artistry in cooking, and these guys have it in spades'; a phenomenal restaurant.